ManuelePasini/slides-markdown/slides/digital_twins.md

 ##### Cons

 - Poor read performances on random accesses on small chunks of data (bloom filters are used to mitigate)
-- Requires constant compaction and compression (resource wise)
+- Requires constant merging and compression (resource wise)
 - Read amplification
-- Write/space amplification, specifically bad for SSDs
+- Write amplification, specifically bad for SSDs

 ##### Optimizations